-Figure C (Transceiver SFP)

-Appendix B-DC Input/Data and GPI/GPO Interconnection Details

-The required mating receptacle is from the TE Connectivity (formerly AMP) MTA-100 series of IDC (insulation displacement) connectors.
+Figure C (Transceiver SFP) Appendix B-DC Input/Data Interconnection Details The required mating receptacle is from the TE Connectivity (formerly AMP) MTA-100 series of IDC (insulation displacement) connectors.
 This series was selected because of its low-cost and wide range of offerings.
 Separate connectors are offered for compatibility with 22, 24, 26, and 28 AWG (American Wire Gauge) insulated wire.
 The connector color indicates its AWG-compatibility.
 Unfortunately, with flexibility can come some confusion.
-The MTA-100 offers a number of different connectors that will work with the DC input/data and GPI/GPO headers.
+The MTA-100 offers a number of different connectors that will work with the DC input/data header.
 Before obtaining receptacles it's important to determine two things: wire gauge and wiring arrangement.
 For this application 22 AWG is recommended.

-DC Input/Data

-• For 22 AWG wire this receptacle (red in color) is recommended:

-TE Connectivity (AMP) 3-643813-4, closed-end type

-Digi-Key part number A31108-ND

-Mouser part number 571-3-643813-4

-TE Connectivity (AMP) 3-644540-4, feed-through type

-Digi-Key part number A31122-ND

-Mouser part number 571-3-644540-4

-GPI/GPO

-• For 22 AWG wire this receptacle (red in color) is recommended:

-TE Connectivity (AMP) 3-643813-3, closed-end type

-Digi-Key part number 3-643813-3-ND

-Mouser part number 571-3-643813-3
+DC Input/Data • For 22 AWG wire this receptacle (red in color) is recommended: TE Connectivity (AMP) 3-643813-4, closed-end type Digi-Key part number A31108-ND Mouser part number 571-3-643813-4 TE Connectivity (AMP) 3-644540-4, feed-through type Digi-Key part number A31122-ND Mouser part number 571-3-644540-4 Tools for Connecting Wires to the Mating Receptacles For applications where just a few Model 5100-Series modules are going to be installed a manual IDC termination tool is recommended.
+While requiring a steady hand to achieve reliable wire connections to the mating receptacles, the price, at less than US\$40, is fairly reasonable: • "T Handle" termination hand tool:

-TE Connectivity (AMP) 3-644540-3, feed-through type
+TE Connectivity (AMP) 59803-1

-Digi-Key part number A31121-ND
+Digi-Key part number A9982-ND

-Mouser part number 571-3-644540-3
+Mouser part number 571-598031

 Appendix B-Interconnection Details, continued

 Tools for Connecting Wires to the Mating Receptacles, continued

 For applications where a larger number of Model 5100-Series modules are going to be installed it's worth considering a semi-automatic termination tool.
 The recommended tool consists of a handle assembly and crimp die for MTA-100 receptacles.
 The total price for both, approximately US\$300 as of this writing, is steep but the performance that this tool assembly provides is excellent.
 We feel that the time savings and reliability of the connections may warrant the price when many terminations are going to be made:

 Handle Tool, Pistol Grip: